patriciogtrz/yt.py/README.md

 ### The simple CLI for pytube.

-A super simple, *almost script-like*, program to download videos from the command line.
+A super simple program to download videos from the command line.

 Please feel free to change the attributes guiding yourself with the [pytube API.](https://pytube.io/en/latest/)